pKravchenko/pKravchenko/README.md

 - Build reusable tools and libraries

 ## ☕️ About Me
-- True coffee enthusiast
-- Passionate about travel and food
+- Passionate about travel,  food and coffee
 - Love capturing moments with my camera and flying my drone

 ---